-According to the Accounting and Corporate Regulatory Authority (ACRA), public feedback received on the draft Business Names Registration Bill has been generally “positive, with most of the comments focused on the implementation of the proposed amendments”.
+According to the Accounting and Corporate Regulatory Authority (ACRA),has been generally “positive, with most of the comments focused on the implementation of the proposed amendments”.

 ACRA, Singapore’s national regulator of business entities and public accountants, along with the Ministry of Finance (MOF), had invited feedback on the proposed draft of the Bill in June earlier this year.